-RESOLVED that shareholders of Gilead Sciences Inc. (“Gilead” or the “Company”) ask the Board of Directors to report to shareholders, at reasonable expense and omitting confidential and proprietary information, on whether and how Gilead’s receipt of government financial support for development and manufacture of therapeutics for COVID-19 is being, or will be, taken into account when making decisions that affect access to such products, such as setting prices.
+RESOLVED that shareholders of Johnson & Johnson (“JNJ”) ask the Board of Directors to report to shareholders, at reasonable expense and omitting confidential and proprietary information, on whether and how JNJ subsidiary Janssen’s receipt of government financial support for development and manufacture of vaccines and therapeutics for COVID-19 is being, or will be, taken into account when engaging in conduct that affects access to such products, such as setting prices.

 Janssen has received substantial government funding for research and development related to COVID-19.
 In February 2020, Janssen entered into a “collaborative partnership” pursuant to which the U.S. Biomedical Advanced Research and Development Authority (“BARDA”) provided $456 million to develop a vaccine candidate for COVID-19, and BARDA agreed to pay $152 million for Janssen and a partner to screen compounds for efficacy in treating COVID-19.
 BARDA committed $1 billion to Janssen in August to fund expansion of vaccine manufacturing capability; the agreement entitles the federal government to 100 million doses.

 JNJ stated publicly that it will distribute a COVID-19 vaccine on a “nonprofit” basis, but that commitment is limited to “emergency pandemic use.”
 JNJ has not clarified what “nonprofit” means when the government funds a significant portion of the research and development cost.
 If a COVID-19 vaccine must be readministered regularly to maintain herd immunity, as many experts predict, demand will outlast the pandemic, and the potential market will be vast.